juntao/arenztopia/content/news/Issue 5.md

 ## Obituary
 by Owen Miyazoi

-62-year old woman Parcelia Michelae was killed on Monday when a van managed by the delivery company Superfast LLC went out of control and slammed into her house´s facade as she was sitting in the parlor reading a book.
+62-year old woman Parcelia Michelae was killed on Monday when a van managed by the delivery company Superfast LLC went out of control and slammed into her house's facade as she was sitting in the parlor reading a book.
 The driver suffered major injuries and Mrs. Michelae died instantly.
-Superfast LLC issued a ¨sincere apology¨ and promised to ¨repay this family in full.¨ Call 650-288-6904 to show sympathy.
+Superfast LLC issued a "sincere apology" and promised to "repay this family in full."
+Call 680-288-6904 to show sympathy.

 ## Poetry
 by Tony Yuan

 New Paris

 New Paris hit hard by
 the terrifying virus
 Dozens recovered.

-thank you wikihow for teaching me how to write a haiku.
+(Thank you Wikihow for teaching me how to write a haiku)

 ## Coronavirus Report
 by Owen Miyazoi

-The Coronavirus report will be published indefinetly until the end of the pandemic.
+The coronavirus report will be published indefinetly until the end of the pandemic.
 The government has confirmed 220 cases with 31 deaths.
 Experts say that the worst is yet to come.

 ## Editorial
 by Sam-Louis Alrocaet

-This week sees even more impact from the Coronavirus, which is offset by the happiness of April Fool´s day.
+This week sees even more impact from the Coronavirus, which is offset by the relative happiness of April Fool´s day.

 ## APRIL FOOLS!
 NO COMICS THIS WEEK